-We have a dedicated faculty that values teaching and scholarship, and understands the importance of mentorship.
-Our faculty has both a regional and international reach, and keeps abreast of the scholarship in their respective disciplines.
+We have a dedicated faculty that values teaching and scholarship and understands the importance of mentorship.
+Our faculty has both a regional and international reach and keeps abreast of the scholarship in their respective disciplines.
 Because we want students to have a broad and inclusive experience, the IGDS's pedagogical approach is an integrated, multidisciplinary mode of engagement.
 Our goal for our students is to empower you so that you can transform the society for the benefit of the majority.
 Rest assured, you will receive an excellent education that will equip you to effectively participate and cope with the numerous demands of our evolving society and the global economy.
 We demand rigor, interrogation and focused commitment to learning and being the best and brightest version of yourself.

-As you are aware, The University of the West Indies (UWI) is an activist university that strives to ensure that there is access, agility and alignment with its core values.
+The University of the West Indies (The UWI) is an activist university that strives to ensure that there is access, agility and alignment with its core values.
 That means, you each have an important role to play, not just in gaining an education, but by helping to support and direct your community towards being its best.
+This means you must also actively know your rights at the University; study the Sexual Harassment and The UWI Gender Policies and seek advice and help whenever you are in doubt.
+Empower and protect yourself and be supportive and amicable towards your fellow student.